Project Team Leader

 Professor Christopher Logue

-Professor Christopher H. Logue is a senior expert in biosafety training and the Virology, Biosafety and Molecular Biology Training lead at Public Health England (PHE), Porton Down.
+Professor Christopher H. Logue is a senior expert in biosafety training and the Virology, Biosafety and Molecular Biology Training lead at UK Health Security Agency (UKHSA), Porton Down.
 He has a proven track record of design, delivery and implementation of high quality accredited laboratory training programmes throughout the UK, Europe, Central Asia, West Africa and South America.
 Christopher is an honorary professor in Virology at the University of Plymouth, with a strong and comprehensive research background in virology assay development, virus genomics, emerging arbovirus surveillance and field virology.
 Christopher leads on virology and molecular biology training in the Novel and Dangerous Pathogens (NADP) Training Group for Public Health England, an executive agency of the UK Department of Health.
 The training group consists of 5 scientists who deliver Microbiology and Biosafety training on how to work safely in Microbiology laboratories at level 2, 3 and 4 according to International standards.

 In his role as Key Expert in Biosafety and Training for EU CBRN Centres of Excellence Project 53 “Strengthening the National Legal Framework and Provision of Specialized Training on Biosafety and Biosecurity in Central Asian Countries.”
 He was responsible for four of the seven work packages, including the provision of a detailed online gap analysis tool, development and delivery of in-country Biosafety & Biosecurity train the trainer workshops, resulting in over 1,800 specialists across 7 central Asian countries being trained in biosafety and biosecurity.
 Additionally, Christopher and his team of NKEs designed and delivered technical training in laboratory methodologies in the diagnosis of high consequence pathogens (including Ebola, Lassa, CCHFv, TBEV, HPAIv and Bacillus anthracis).